Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.1.md

  * `CronUpdateNodeCommand::__construct()` now takes an instance of `Doctrine\ORM\EntityManagerInterface` as the first argument.
 Not passing it is deprecated and will throw a `TypeError` in 6.0.
  * `InitAclCommand::__construct()` now takes an instance of `Doctrine\ORM\EntityManagerInterface` as the first argument.
 Not passing it is deprecated and will throw a `TypeError` in 6.0.
  * `CronUpdateNodeCommand` and `InitAclCommand` have been marked as final.
  * `Possibility to change the icon of your page.`: The possibility already exists to change the icon in the sidebar tree of your page.
 This was already available by yml configuration.
 I've added a new interface, TreeIconInterface that can be implemented and that will return the icon that should be used.
+ * The unused `WidgetsController::selectNodesLazySearch` action is deprecated and will be removed in 6.0.

 TranslatorBundle
 ----------------